samhains/samhains.github.io/blog/_posts/studio/2018-01-30-identity-theft-disappearing-internet.md

 I am interested in exploring some of the implications of this dystopian idea shared by Google CEO, Eric Schmidt, that the internet is 'disappearing' into something indistinguishable from our everyday reality.

-In particular, ideas surrounding our online personas, publically available personal data, cyber-bullying and traditional notions of the 'self'.
-What happens when our digital 'stories' begin to take lives of its own?
-What if media conglomerates, or other nefarious actors found ways to decontextualize and appropriate you to algorithmically generate scandalous, clickbait stories?
+In particular, I am interested in ideas surrounding our online personas, personal data that is no longer ours, cyber-bullying and traditional notions of the 'self'.
+What happens when our digital 'stories' begin to take on lives of their own?
+What if media companies, or other nefarious actors found ways to decontextualize and appropriate you to algorithmically generate scandalous, clickbait stories?

-Hyper-localised gossip generating networks riff off your intimate personal data.
+Hyper-localised gossip generating networks riff on your intimate personal data.
 Machinic auteurs remix your irony and sarcasm.
 You are transformed into a global meme sensation.
-It is your turn.

 **Interactive installation proposal**

 The 'user' participates in a simulated space, a mixed reality.
 The space contains objects that are being projected onto and can be interacted with.

 Some (non-mutually exclusive) ideas for the objects in this space involve:
 * A collection of mannequin faces